 Cargo insurance pays the value of shipments, up to coverage limits, when shipments are lost or damaged.
-Businesses that ship goods need cargo insurance, but those with infrequent shipments can get coverage for single shipments.
+Certain businesses that ship goods need cargo insurance, but those with infrequent shipments can get coverage for single shipments.
 Small business owners typically insure cargo through the shipper.
-This usually costs $.60 per $100 of the shipment’s insured value.
+Some major shipping companies, such as FedEx, UPS, or the United States Postal Service (USPS), include estimated insurance rates of $2 per $100 of the shipment’s insured value.

 Freight insurance covers shipped goods when they’re transported via land, sea, or air.
 It pays the value of lost or damaged shipments up to coverage limits, minus the deductible.
 Policies can be purchased by the seller, the buyer, or even the shipping company.
 Usually, the party with the greatest financial investment gets freight insurance coverage.

-Cargo insurance is a type of property coverage called marine insurance.
+Cargo insurance is a type of property coverage also called marine insurance.
 There are two main types of marine coverage: ocean marine, for shipments by sea, and inland marine insurance, for shipments by land.
 Some freight insurance coverage includes all modes of transportation.
-Import/export companies, wholesalers, distributors, and manufacturers most likely need cargo insurance.
+Import/export companies, wholesalers, distributors, and manufacturers most likely need cargo insurance through a carrier.

 What Freight & Cargo Insurance Covers